timeplus-io/docs/docs/functions.md

 For example `to_time('1/2/22')` or `to_time('1/2/22','America/New_York')`

-Some of the common timezones are:
+Some of the common time zones are:

 * `UTC`: same as `GMT`(Greenwich Mean Time)
 * `EST`: US Eastern Time